snazzy-d/sdc/README.md

 Run `make`.

-Then you can runt he test suite using `make check`.
+Then you can run the test suite using `make check`.
 There should be no regressions.

 SDC requires a recent version of LLVM.
 If the default llvm-config on your system